2217936322/gosdk/README.md

 # to-do
 - Add a menu framework
+- (This Summer) Linux support
+- General code overlook to maintain consistency and clean-ness

 # credits
 Credits for gosdk go to places where I take inspiration from, and that would be: